Convolutional Deep Kernel Machines: Conclusion and Limitations

 \section{Conclusion and Limitations}

 We have developed convolutional DKMs, and an efficient inter-domain inducing point approximation scheme.
-In the results, we considered varying the regularisation strength, the normalisation scheme, the top-layer, the likelihood, ZCA preprocessing, and the number of inducing points.
-We found that relatively small amounts of regularisation (around $10^{-5}$), local rescaling pixel averaging normalisation, GAP top-layer, a categorical likelihood, using ZCA preprocessing, and a larger number of inducing points gave best performance.
-Our best model obtained 99\% test accuracy on MNIST, 92\% on CIFAR-10 and 71\% on CIFAR-100.
-This is state-of-the-art for kernel-methods / infinite NNs,and as this is the first paper introducing convolutional DKMs, there is considerable room for further development to close the gap to state of the art neural-networks.
-One of the limitations of our work is that we did not conduct experiments on high resolution image datasets like ImageNet~\citep{deng2009imagenet} as we have not yet developed the efficient tricks (such as lower/mixed precision, and more efficient memory utilization) to enable these larger datasets.
-It may be possible to adapt existing ideas from the kernel literature (\citet{adlam2023kernel} and \citet{maddox2022lowprecision}, for example) to address some of these issues, in addition to leveraging multi-GPU setups, which we leave to future work.
+We performed a comprehensive set of experiments to investigate the effect of different architectural choices, before selecting the final architecture to compare against existing methods.
+Our best models obtained 99\% test accuracy on MNIST, 92.7\% on CIFAR-10 and 72\% on CIFAR-100.
+This is state-of-the-art for kernel-methods / infinite NNs, bringing theoretical approaches closer in performance to neural networks, and there is considerable room for development to close the gap even further.
+One limitation of our work is that we did not use high resolution image datasets like ImageNet~\citep{deng2009imagenet} as we have not yet developed the efficient tricks (such as lower/mixed precision floating point arithmetic, more efficient memory utilization, and numerical methods for e.g. inverting matrices) to enable these larger datasets.
+It may be possible to adapt existing ideas from the kernel literature (\citet{adlam2023kernel} and \citet{maddox2022lowprecision}, for example) to address some of these issues, in addition to leveraging multi-GPU setups, but we leave this to future work.